-The lone outstanding NTSB safety recommendation (H-04-23) instructs PHMSA to require "periodic nondestructive testing to be conducted on nurse tanks to identify material flaws that could develop and grow during a tank's service and result in a tank failure."
-Towards this end, PHMSA and industry partners, in coordination with the Federal Motor Carrier Safety Administration, are participating in a cargo tank working group that is studying nondestructive testing of nurse tanks.
+The outstanding NTSB safety recommendation (H-04-23) instructs PHMSA to require "periodic nondestructive testing to be conducted on nurse tanks to identify material flaws that could develop and grow during a tank's service and result in a tank failure."
+Toward this end, PHMSA and industry partners, in coordination with the Federal Motor Carrier Safety Administration (FMCSA), are participating in a cargo tank working group that is studying nondestructive testing of nurse tanks.
+Testing for the most recent study phase (Phase IV) was conducted in July 2020.
 When the study is complete, PHMSA will take its findings into account when considering future rulemakings related to cargo tank regulations.
 PHMSA will continue to update NTSB on the status of this recommendation.

-We take our obligation to address NTSB safety recommendations seriously, and we will continue to work diligently to close outstanding recommendations by exercising a variety of regulatory and non-regulatory approaches, within the timelines allowed by technical assessment, notice and comment rulemaking, and due diligence.
+We take our obligation to address NTSB safety recommendations seriously, and we will continue to work diligently to close the outstanding recommendation by exercising a variety of regulatory and non-regulatory approaches, within the timelines allowed by technical assessment, notice and comment rulemaking, and due diligence.